-Box 21.
+Box 22.
 More Than One Activity for At-Risk Purposes

 When the partnership has more than one activity for at-risk purposes, it will check this box and attach a statement.
 Use the information in the attached statement to correctly figure your at-risk limitation.
-For more information see the discussion on At-Risk Limitations earlier.
+For more information, see the discussion under At-Risk Limitations, earlier.

-Box 22.
+Box 23.
 More than One Activity for Passive Activity Purposes

 When the partnership has more than one activity for passive activity purposes, it will check this box and attach a statement.
 Use the information in the attached statement to correctly figure your passive activity limitation.
-For more information see the discussion on Passive Activity Limitations earlier
+For more information, see the discussion under Passive Activity Limitations, earlier.

-List of Codes Used in Schedule K-1 (Form 1065)
+List of Codes and References Used in Schedule K-1 (Form 1065)